 - Patched: A patched cat has two different colors present on the coat that is unbrindled.
 Some possible color combinations for Maine Coons include blue and cream or black and red.

-- Tabby: The distinctive markings of a tabby cat are caused by the banding of the cat’s hairs.
+- Tabby: The distinctive markings of a tabby cat are caused by the banding of the cat’s hair.
 Altogether, there are five main categories of tabby markings.

 - Agouti: The Agouti tabby is also referred to as the Abyssinian tabby or ticked tabby.
 At first, the Agouti tabby may appear completely solid.
 However, if you look closely, you will see the tabby markings on the cat’s forehead.
 While the rest of the fur may appear solid, the banded hairs mean that this cat is still a true tabby.